Alphitonia excelsa: Taxonomy and naming

 Alphitonia excelsa was first described by Eduard Fenzl and reclassified by George Bentham.
-One of 20 species of the genus Alphitonia in Australia and the Pacific Islands, its specific epithet is derived from the Latin excelsus 'tall'.
-Other common names include Red Almond, Silver Leaf, Leatherjacket, White Leaf, White Myrtle, Sarsaparilla Tree, and Coopers Wood.
+One of 20 species of the genus Alphitonia in Australia and the Pacific Islands, its specific epithet is derived from the Latin excelsus meaning 'tall'.
+Other common names include red almond, silver leaf, leatherjacket, white leaf, white myrtle, sarsaparilla tree, and coopers wood.

 Description

 This tree reaches a height of 7–25 m, by 5–10 m across.
-The Red Ash has a spreading shade-producing habit when a larger tree with an overall greyish green appearance.
+The red ash has a spreading shade-producing habit when a larger tree with an overall greyish green appearance.
 The alternate leaves measure 5–14 cm in length and 2–5 cm wide and are dark glossy green above and silvery with fine hairs underneath, making an attractive contrast on windy days.
 The trunk and larger branches bear fissured grey bark, while smaller branches have smoother grey or white bark.
 It bears small greenish white flowers in late autumn and early winter, followed by globular dark fruit around 1.5 cm in diameter, which contain two seeds.
 When young shoots are bruised, they give off a typical odour of sarsaparilla.
 The flowers are fragrant in the evening.

 Distribution and habitat

-It grows in eucalypt forests, eucalypt and acacia savannas, gallery forests and rainforests of NSW from Mount Gulaga (previously known as Mount Dromedary) northwards along the coast and inland to the Pilliga scrub, though Queensland and the Northern Territory and into the northwest of Western Australia.
+It grows in eucalypt forests, eucalypt and acacia savannas, gallery forests and rainforests of NSW from Mount Gulaga (previously known as Mount Dromedary) northwards along the coast and inland to the Pilliga scrub, through Queensland and the Northern Territory and into the northeast of Western Australia.
 Inland forms can be stunted in appearance.
 It prefers sandy soils.